 Just across the Willamette River from downtown and blocks from the convention center, Lloyd Center — the state’s largest shopping center — houses 200 stores, a 10-screen movie theater and an indoor ice rink.

-From Barnes & Noble to H&M (with stops at Guess, Gap and Ann Taylor Loft and a multi-lever Macy’s ), the mall packs in favorite clothing brands for all ages and styles.
+From Barnes & Noble to H&M (with stops at Old Navy, Vans and Ann Taylor Loft), the mall packs in favorite clothing brands for all ages and styles.
 But there’s much more than fashion in these aisles.
 Fine jewelry, electronics and local gifts — you’ll find it all here.
 In fact, just about the only thing you won’t see is sales tax, because Oregon doesn’t charge any.

 A few blocks from the mall, one of the city’s best independent bookstores, Broadway Books, offers plenty of tantalizing new and used titles, plus a wide selection of thought-provoking magazines and just-right greeting cards.

 Home & Crafts

 Kitchen Kaboodle, a toy store for foodies, stocks a mouthwatering array of Fiestaware, Le Creuset cookware and food preparation gadgets — at last, you can pick up that ravioli stamp you’ve always dreamed about.
 But before you get cooking, be sure to stock up on staples like olive oil and balsamic vinaigrette at Benessere Oils, where you can create custom blends from a global selection of virgin, extra virgin and flavored olive oils.
-Combining knitting and tea (why hasn’t anyone thought of this before?), Twisted will knock your socks off.
-With their “Great Wall of Sock Yarn,” tea bar, activity room and summertime outdoor seating, it’s a knitting hot spot year-round.
 Elmer’s Flag and Banner, Portland’s largest flag store, offers 4,000 square feet of flags, banners, kites, weather vanes, windsocks and more — most made in the U.S. Pick up your souvenir city of Portland flag or a unique conversation-starter to proudly display at home.